ruby/www.ruby-lang.org/en/news/_posts/2021-04-05-ruby-2-5-9-released.md

 See the [commit logs](https://github.com/ruby/ruby/compare/v2_5_8...v2_5_9) for details.

-With this release Ruby 2.5.9, Ruby 2.5 series has gone EOL.
+After this release, Ruby 2.5 reaches EOL.
 In other words, this is the last release of Ruby 2.5 series.
-We will not release Ruby 2.5.10 even if a vulnerability is found.
+We will not release Ruby 2.5.10 even if a security vulnerability is found.
-We recommend you immediately upgrade Ruby to newer versions, 3.0 or 2.7 or 2.6.
+We recommend all Ruby 2.5 users to upgrade to Ruby 3.0, 2.7 or 2.6 immediately.

 ## Download